roggenarchive/teecher/README.md

 Until we have the website online here's what you can do.

 1. Download nodejs
 2. Download mongodb and run `mongod` in the terminal.
-You will alsoe need to create `data/db` folder.
+You will also need to create `data/db` folder.
 3. Enter the teecher files and run `npm install` in the terminal
 4. Run `npm start`
 5. Go to port 3000 on your browser http://localhost:3000/#/